What is data collection, and why is it important?

 If it’s impossible to meet the subject in person, the interviewer can opt for a telephonic interview.
 On the flip side, this data collection method is tedious and time-consuming since it entails repeating the same process and questions to multiple participants.
 Thus, it’s only suitable if you have a few respondents.

-Unlike one-on-one interviews, focus groups entail having group discussions with several people to gather critical data.
+Unlike one-on-one interviews, focus groups involve discussions with several people to gather critical data.
 Focus groups come in handy when you don’t have the resources to conduct one-on-one interviews or when you need to recreate specific social situations to garner critical data on people’s behaviors and attitudes.

 Ideally, focus groups should have a moderator and three to ten participants.
 There should be a common denominator for all the group members depending on your research objectives and the intended use of the data.
 For instance, if you’re undertaking a study on the poor performance of SMBs, your focus group participants should be SMB owners or managers.
 Education, marital status, age, and other parameters don’t have to be similar.

 Direct observation is a passive yet effective data collection method.
-As the name suggests, it entails taking a participatory stance and observing the subjects as they undertake their business.
+As the name suggests, it entails participating and observing the subjects as they undertake their business.
 In this case, you collect data by taking notes, pictures, and audiovisual recordings of your subjects’ activities.

 Thanks to the participatory nature of this data collection method, it can also lead to bias.
 The researcher’s opinions and attitudes may get influenced by their passive involvement in the study.
 That’s particularly the case if they know they’re under observation.
 Moreover, the fact that the researcher participates can affect the naturalness of the subjects’ actions and behavior.